-Our board of directors has established a governance committee, which is comprised of Bernard Malfroy-Camine, Morton F. Goldberg and Praveen Tyle.
-Bernard Malfroy-Camine serves as the chair of the governance committee.
-The nominating and corporate governance committee met one time during 2017.
+Our board of directors has established a nominating and corporate governance committee, which is comprised of Paul Chaney, Aron Shapiro and Praveen Tyle.
+Paul Chaney serves as the chair of the nominating and corporate governance committee.
+Thomas Hancock served as a member and Bernard Malfroy-Camine served as the chair of the Compensation Committee prior to their resignations from the board of directors in April 2021.
+The nominating and corporate governance committee met two times during 2020.
 Pursuant to the governance committee charter, the functions of this committee include, among other things: